antoinetlc/PFM_ReadWrite/README.md

 # PFM_ReadWrite
 PFM file reader and writer.

-This programs can be used to read a PFM file to an OpenCV Mat and save an OpenCV Mat to a PFM file.
+This open source program provides functions to read and write PFM files.
+PFM files can be loaded to an OpenCV matrix (Mat) and saved from an OpenCV Mat to a PFM file.
 A description of the PFM file format can be found here : http://www.pauldebevec.com/Research/HDR/PFM/.

-Note that in the current version the files are loaded and saved using little endian format.
+Note that in the current version the files are loaded and saved using little endian format only.

 ##VERSION
 Version 1.0